Publication

 In general, there is no need for prior approval from a supervisory authority.
 However, this depends on the justification for the transfer.

-For example, there will be no obligation to get approval for the use of Standard Contractual Clauses (though it is possible some supervisory authorities may want to be notified of their use).
-In contrast, it will be necessary to get approval to rely on binding corporate rules, and the supervisory authority must be informed of transfers made using the minor transfers exemption.
+For example, there is no obligation to get approval for the use of Standard Contractual Clauses (though it is possible some supervisory authorities may want to be notified of their use).
+In contrast, it is necessary to get approval to rely on binding corporate rules, and the supervisory authority must be informed of transfers made using the minor transfers exemption.

 Use of binding corporate rules

 The GDPR places binding corporate rules on a statutory footing.
-It will be possible to obtain authorisation from one supervisory authority (subject to approval through the consistency mechanism) that will cover transfers from anywhere in the EU.
+It is possible to obtain authorisation from one supervisory authority (subject to approval through the consistency mechanism) that covers transfers from anywhere in the EU.

 Fines